 Is Your Foot Pain Getting On Your Nerves?

-Do you have numbness, burning, tingling, shooting, cramping or tightness in your foot or lower leg?
+Do you have numbness, burning, tingling, shooting, cramping or tightness in your foot or leg?
 You may be suffering from a nerve problem.
-Dr. Peyman Elison specializes in nerve issues and is a part of the Association of Extremity Nerve Surgeons.
-In his spare time, he teaches other doctors about nerve problems in the feet, as well as how they can help their patients.
+Dr. Peyman Elison specializes in diagnosing and treating nerve problems and he is currently the President of the Association of Extremity Nerve Surgeons.
+Twice a year, he teaches other doctors and surgeons across the country and the world, how to properly evaluate and treat nerve problems in the feet and legs, as well as how they can help their patients.

-Common nerve issues we treat in our Surprise, Arizona podiatry office include:
+Common nerve issues we treat in our office include:

 - Nerve Entrapments.
-Nerve entrapments are also known as pinched nerves and will frequently cause burning pain, shooting or sensitivity on the top of the foot.
-They can be caused by different kinds of trauma to the foot or repetitive compression, like wearing shoes that are too tight.
+Nerve entrapments are also known as pinched nerves and will frequently cause sharp, shooting, burning and/or stabbing pain, along with sensitivity.
+They can be caused by injuries, repetitive stress or metabolic diseases such as Diabetes.